TargetProcess/taucharts-docs/basic/composite.md

         guide: {
             showGridLines: '',
             padding: {l: 72, b: 120, r: 8, t: 8},
-            // NOTE: use tickMin / tickMax to specify values range
+            // NOTE: use tickMin / tickMax to specify values range and also should set autoScale as false
             y: {label: 'Horse power'},
             x: {rotate: 45, textAnchor: 'start'}
         },